 - beans and pulses, including navy beans, chickpeas, split peas, and lentils

-- fruits, including pear, avocado, apple, and prunes
+- fruits, including pears, avocados, apples, and prunes

-- vegetables, including green peas, potatoes, squash, and parsnips
+- vegetables, including artichokes, broccoli, green peas, potatoes, squash, and parsnips

 - grains, including bulgur, quinoa, barley, and whole wheat

-If any foods aggravate symptoms, then a person may wish to speak to their doctor.
-The University of California, San Francisco (UCSF) note that some doctors may suggest a person takes a fiber supplement, such as methylcellulose (Citrucel) or psyllium (Metamucil).
+If any foods aggravate symptoms, a person should speak with their doctor.
+The University of California, San Francisco noted that some doctors might suggest a person take a fiber supplement, such as methylcellulose (Citrucel) or psyllium (Metamucil).

-People can take probiotics as a supplement, but they also occur naturally in some foods.
-These foods include natural yogurt and fermented foods, such as:
+People interested in probiotics can take them as a supplement, but they also occur naturally in some foods.
+These foods include natural yogurt and fermented foods such as:

-People who have been taking antibiotics might consider adding these foods to their diet to help repopulate the gut with good bacteria.
+People who have been taking antibiotics might consider adding these foods to their diet to help repopulate their gut with beneficial bacteria.

-A typical Western diet is high in red meat and refined grains, and has a lower fiber content.
-A 2017 study associated this type of diet with an increased risk of diverticulitis.
+A typical Western diet is high in red meat and refined grains and often includes lower fiber content.
+A

 High FODMAP foods

 FODMAP is an abbreviation for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
-These are carbohydrate foods that research suggests can cause digestive symptoms, such as bloating, gas, and diarrhea.
+These are types of carbohydrates that can cause digestive symptoms, such as bloating, gas, and diarrhea in some people.

-In Dietary Patterns and Whole Plant Food in Aging and Disease, the author comments that low intake of FODMAP foods may help to lower the risk and alleviate symptoms of diverticular disease.
+In Dietary Patterns and Whole Plant Food in Aging and Disease, the author commented that a low intake of FODMAP foods might help to lower the risk and alleviate symptoms of diverticular disease.

-A 2016 hypothesis suggests that a high fiber diet, when combined with FODMAP foods, may cause excess gas, which could contribute to diverticulitis symptoms.
+A 2016 hypothesis suggested that a high fiber diet, when combined with FODMAP foods, may cause excess gas that could contribute to diverticulitis symptoms.

 Some high FODMAP foods include: